 Spouse: Michael LEINDECKER.
 Marsha Gaye THOMPSON and Michael LEINDECKER were married.
 Children were: Ryan LEINDECKER, Andrea LEINDECKER.

-Marshall "Arlie" THOMPSON2 was born on 19 August 1900 in Strand, Adams Co, IA.3 He died on 3 March 1980 in Lakeview, Harney Co., OR.3 He was buried on 5 March 1980 in Westside Cem., Lakeview, Oregon.3 Infor. in file is from the records of Luella Thompson Feland.
+Marshall "Arlie" THOMPSON2 was born on 19 August 1900 in Strand, Adams Co, IA.3 He died on 3 March 1980 at the age of 79 in Lakeview, Harney Co., OR.3 He was buried on 5 March 1980 in Westside Cem., Lakeview, Oregon.3 Infor. in file is from the records of Luella Thompson Feland.
 He was a sawmill worker.
 In file we have a certified statement from Dr. C. O. Wainscott that on 2/23/1921 he examined Marshall Arlie Thompson, and he was free of any contagious venereal disease.
 An affidavit for marriage license for Marshall Arlie Thompson and Pearl Ethel Christian is in file.
 In it Hershel Bault of Hermiston says he knows them, Pearl is 18 3/12, Marshall over 21.
 Signed by Hershel.
 Certified by co.
 Clerk, 2/23/1922.
 A M/C in file shows; This is to certify that the undersigned an ordained minister by authority of a license, bearing date the 23rd day of Feb.
 A.D.
 1922 at Pendleton, Oregon in the county and state aforesaid, join in lawful wedlock Marshall Arlie Thompson of the county of Umatilla and state of Oregon, and Pearl Ethel Christian of the county of Umatilla and state of Oregon, with their mutual assent.
 Witness my hand Harry A. Wann.
 In presence of Hershel Bault, Minnie Thompson Witnesses.

 A newspaper article; 50 Year Resident Dies, Marshall Arlie Thompson, a 50 year resident of the Lakeview area, died March 3 ATTHE AGE OF 79.